linked-db/linked-ql/site/realtime/live-queries.md

 });
 ```

-Live-Query-originated subscriptions will be routed through the same hook — with `sub.liveQueryOriginated === true`.
+Live-Query-originated subscriptions will be routed through this handler — each carrying `sub.liveQueryOriginated === true`.

-The `resolveCommitVisibility()` handler is expected to handle Live-Query-originated subscriptions at a more coarse-grained level than regular subscriptions.
+The handler is expected to handle Live-Query-originated subscriptions differently than regular subscriptions.

 Good use cases include:

-* blocking entire tables from ever reaching the Live Query engine
+* suppressing entire tables, like sensitive relations (e.g. `audit_log`), from ever reaching any subscriber – including the Live Query engine
-* suppressing sensitive relations (e.g. `audit_log`)
-* enforcing column- or relation-level access rules
+* enforcing column- or relation-level access rules at a coarse-grained level

 ```js
 const db = new PGClient({